HIP-infrastructure/HIP-infrastructure.github.io/docs/source/applications/APP_FSL.rst

 FSL
 ****

-FSL is a comprehensive library of analysis tools for FMRI, MRI and DTI brain imaging data. ([Jenkinson_2012]_).
+FSL is a comprehensive library of analysis tools for FMRI, MRI and DTI brain imaging data ([Jenkinson_2012]_).

 Official ressources
 ===================